lammps/lammps/doc/src/fix_ave_grid.rst

 If *c_ID:gname:dname* is used as a attribute, then the per-grid vector calculated by the compute is accessed.
-If *c_ID:gname:dname[I]* is used, then I must be in the range from 1-M, which will acccess the Ith column of the per-grid array with M columns calculated by the compute.
+If *c_ID:gname:dname[I]* is used, then I must be in the range from 1-M, which will access the Ith column of the per-grid array with M columns calculated by the compute.
 See the discussion above for how I can be specified with a wildcard asterisk to effectively specify multiple values.